 The drilling of development well Sara-4 in the Sara Lease, commenced on December 1, 2015.
-The projected depth of the well was 1,075 meters to target the Basal Ghazij Sand and Sui Main Limestone formations of Eocene age.
-The development well Sara-4 was drilled to a total depth of 1,120 meters.
+The development well, Sara-4, was drilled to a total depth of 1,120 meters.
 The well was successfully completed in the Sui Upper Limestone formation of Eocene age.
 During a 7-hour post-completion test on a 20/64-inch choke, the well flowed gas at an average rate of approximately 1.6 MMcf/d with a wellhead flowing pressure of approximately 730 Psi.
 Sara-4 is located approximately 0.3 km from the existing Sara and Suri gas pipeline infrastructure.